bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/strict-using.md

 # Motivations

-The current model for resource management in the [Explicit Resource Management][] proposal allows for the creation and use of _Disposables_ &mdash; objects with a `[Symbol.dispose]()` method whose lifetime is bound to the containing block scope in tandem with a `using` declaration.
+The current model for resource management in the [[resource-management]] proposal allows for the creation and use of _Disposables_ &mdash; objects with a `[Symbol.dispose]()` method whose lifetime is bound to the containing block scope in tandem with a `using` declaration.